ubitech/entropy-docs/docs/a_walk.rst

 Create Account
 --------

-- When a user access the MITIGATE site (https://http://hesso-entropy.euprojects.net//) the following screen is shown:
+- When a user access the ENTROPY site (https://http://hesso-entropy.euprojects.net//) the following screen is shown:

 .. image:: https://user-images.githubusercontent.com/17601358/33116585-02a8fe8e-cf6e-11e7-80e2-bcf7a1c68ae1.png